 Elliot aside, “Mr. Robot” delivers with supporting characters like few others.
 They continue to deliver in the presentation of Dominique (Grace Gummer), a member of the law-enforcement world that Sam Esmail has convinced millennials to care about.
 She’s not the prototypical “look I’m a badass” cop.
 She’s a real person.
 Fancy that?
 Also, seeing Angela continue to alternate between flexing her corporate power and confidence-building affirmations proves to be remarkably compelling.
 Thanks to the presentation of “evidence” in the tail end of the message, she had a choice to make: Her new position, or the parts from her past she still held dear.

 If you like your television more on the straight-and-narrow, Mr. Robot is a giant 404 error screen.
 Otherwise it is a remarkable and extraordinary journey, but one we wonder if it cannot be fully enjoyed on a singular viewing.
 We enjoy it as a series of disjointed moments, but are still waiting this season for the apparent connective tissue.
 Grade: B+.

 Two episodes in, and “Mr. Robot” still rules in showing the complexity of the human mind, and the effects of mental illness and addiction on it.
 Meanwhile, it also shows the slow process towards discovery from the law-enforcement side.
 While some of our characters may be escaping this spotlight at present, sooner or later it could come beaming down on them in bright light.Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!